thatslifescience/github_dev/_posts/2019-01-28-Let-It-Glow-NRaytselis.md

 **_Foxfire in Fungus _**

-Foxfire bioluminescence exists in several species including* **[Panellus stipticu*s](https://en.wikipedia.org/wiki/Panellus_stipticus)*, **[Omphalotus oleariu*s](https://en.wikipedia.org/wiki/Omphalotus_olearius)*, and **[Omphalotus nidiformi*s](https://en.wikipedia.org/wiki/Omphalotus_nidiformis)*. *In occurs on decaying wood, within mycelia, masses of tubular structures that make up the body of fungi.
+Foxfire bioluminescence exists in several species including [*Panellus stipticus*](https://en.wikipedia.org/wiki/Panellus_stipticus), [*Omphalotus olearius*](https://en.wikipedia.org/wiki/Omphalotus_olearius), and [*Omphalotus nidiformis*](https://en.wikipedia.org/wiki/Omphalotus_nidiformis).
+In occurs on decaying wood, within mycelia, masses of tubular structures that make up the body of fungi.
 There are various theories as to why Foxfire exists, which include using light to attract insects, which can disperse the fungi's spores, deterrence of fungal predators, or as a byproduct of another biological process called lignin degradation, which is important in breaking down wood [5].
 This not only provides food for the fungi, but also returns nutrients to the soil.

 <center> <a data-flickr-embed="true"  href="https://www.flickr.com/photos/139839751@N06/44034967840/in/dateposted-friend/" title="PanellusStipticusAug12_2009"><img src="https://farm5.staticflickr.com/4877/44034967840_dc350bc58e_z.jpg" width="640" height="427" alt="PanellusStipticusAug12_2009"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script> </center>

-**Figure 2 **Foxfire in fungus [6].
+**Figure 2** Foxfire in fungus [6].

 **_Jellyfish _**

 Approximately 50% of jellyfish species are bioluminescent.
 This includes species such as *siphonophores*, medusae, sea pens and other soft corals, and ctenophores [3].
 The majority of jellyfish use their light producing capabilities to defend themselves from predators.
 Siphonophores emit linear strands of light which look like plankton to confuse predators.
-Some jellies, such as the *Aequorea victoria, *use a compound called green fluorescent protein (GFP) to create a green light.
+Some jellies, such as the *Aequorea victoria*, use a compound called green fluorescent protein (GFP) to create a green light.
 The GFP gene has been isolated, and now is used as a tag to report expression of other genes in many biological experiments [7].
 This is because its addition does not affect the host organism that it is introduced to.
 For example, GFP can be used to tag certain chemicals in a host cell, to determine pollutant levels and cell activity.
 [8]

 <center> <a data-flickr-embed="true"  href="https://www.flickr.com/photos/139839751@N06/31980460878/in/dateposted-friend/" title="jellyfish-background-1506532085Ex2"><img src="https://farm5.staticflickr.com/4818/31980460878_35a580a87c_z.jpg" width="640" height="479" alt="jellyfish-background-1506532085Ex2"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script> <center>